imvickykumar999/imvickykumar999/README.md

 	  from Rajasthan Institute of Engineering and Technology, Jaipur.

 	- Schooling from Jawahar Navodaya Vidyalaya, Gautam Buddha Nagar.

+	- Skill Set:
-		- 🔭 I’m currently working on N-Dimentional Games (3D and 4D).
+		- 🔭 I’m working on Dark Websites (XAMPP) and .onion/ Hosting
-		- 🌱 I’m currently learning OpenCV, Website Hosting and Machine Learning
+		- 🌱 I’m currently learning OpenCV and Machine Learning
 		- 👯 I’m looking to collaborate on Flask based Projects

+		- 🐍  Creating games like Minecraft Python Edition (Ursina)
 		- 🤔 I’m looking for help with Machine Learning Algorithms
 		- 💬 Ask me about Python and Mathematics
-		- 🐍 I’m working on 4D Games (Ursina)
-		- 🎮 I like to play Minecraft, NFS and JC2
+		- 🎮 I like to play NFS, JC2 and Minecraft

-	- ✨ Innovation : Home Automation
+	- ✨ Innovation: Home Automation
-	- 😄 Pronouns   : Hey Vicks !
+	- 😄 Pronouns: Hey Vicks!
+	- 🖼️ Hobbies: Sketching and Video Editing
-	- ⚡ Fun fact   : I like conversation in Memes Language
+	- ⚡ Fun fact: I like conversation in Memes Language

 <br>